Guide to Carlsbad Caverns: Plan a Day Touring the Cave and Hiking

 Rattlesnake Springs

-If you have time to burn, waiting for your tour to start, check out Rattlesnake Springs.
-It is a riparian oasis in the middle of the desert.
 The springs are located on the southwest side of the park.
-There is a homestead ranch with some of the original irrigation systems where you can see how they collected spring water.
+A homestead ranch with some of the original irrigation systems is nearby, where you can see how they collected spring water.
 It is listed on the National Register of Historic Places.
-You can’t go swimming here.
+However, you can’t go swimming here.

 Night Sky Programs